- 28

 Step 5: Deploy and Monitor

-For organizations not yet ready to migrate to a newer Java version, there are two approaches:
+For organizations not yet ready to migrate to a newer Java version, there are two options:

-Option A: Switch to a Vendor with Extended Support
+Option A: Move to a Vendor with Extended Support

-Some companies offer Extended Support for Java 8 beyond the OpenJDK community end date:
+Some companies offer extended support for Java 8 after the OpenJDK Community stops support:

 - BellSoft Liberica JDK 8 extends support to March 2031